 Multimedia teaching provides learners with the opportunity to challenge unfamiliar learning issues, phenomena, and situations.
 It enables them to better comprehend the information in the form of text, sounds, images, and video clips via computer screens.
 Therefore, multimedia teaching and learning have significant impacts on learners’ understanding and acquisition of practical skills that empower them to persevere in the learning process (Dalal, 2006).
 School nowadays possess multifaceted techniques such as morning talks, TVs, video clips, and a wide range of audio-visual aids (Abu Hashya, 2015).

+The educational means are deemed as intellectual and practical practices designed to improve the teaching process, raise the level of the teacher’s performance, save time and effort, and increase learner’s awareness and understanding.
+The success of the educational process depends on the teaching aids.
+Departments and ministries of education have started to encourage and support using technical aids in the teaching.
+These aids are deemed a key factor and can eliminate elements of boredom and make the class more attractive.
+The educational film is one of these most important aids (Lal and Al-Gundi, 2008).

 The educational film is one of the modern techniques which play a major role in increasing learners’ achievement levels.
 The film helps learners to retain information for longer periods of time because it contains elements of excitement and suspense.
 It plays an effective role in facilitating learner’s understanding of abstract ideas that are hard to teach using traditional methods.
-Hence, it increases learner’s motivation to learn, and his ability to achieve a higher level of academic achievement.
+Hence, it increases learner’s motivation to learn, and the ability to achieve a higher level of academic achievement.
+Reference

-Educational films aimed to provide learners with real experiences.
-Using films in the instruction was not something new, but it developed over time (Hijazi, 2009).
+Educational films aim to provide learners with real experiences.
+Using films in the instruction is not something new, but it develops over time (Hijazi, 2009).
 Understanding an educational film relies not only on the comprehensive educational content, but it also depends on the narrative content in which the educational messages are embedded (Michel et al, 2007).
 Films not only affect our emotional responses, but also affect our perceptions of events and personal lives over long periods of time (Mathews et al, 2012).

-Finally, it seems that there is some consensus that students generally prefer to use films in the classroom as an educational instrument compared to the more conventional classroom-oriented lessons (Mathews et al., 2012).
+Finally, it seems that there is some consensus that students generally prefer to use films in the classroom as an educational instrument compared to the more conventional classroom-oriented lessons (Mathews et al., 2012) Two consecutive paragraphs from the same reference .
 The film introduces visual images of abstract concepts and specific concepts taught in organizational behavior and management.
-Additionally, using educational films can enhance learning in a way that cannot be achieved via any other media (Rajendran & Andrew).
+Additionally, using educational films can enhance learning in a way that cannot be achieved via any other media (Rajendran & Andrew, year).

 Cultural and artistic appreciation of the film addresses the educational importance in terms of audiovisual content.
 A better understanding of the culture and technical requirements of the cinema represents an opportunity for distribution and better communication with learners (Elkington, 2016).
 Thus, the creative use of educational hardware and software is the responsibility of the conscious educators who are interested in the development of flexible learning programs.
 These educators are able to put hardware and software at the disposal of the learners and teachers, which can develop the spirit of creativity and development (Shehada, 2006).
 We have to be pioneers in using these projects to transfer education from age of traditional instruction and memorization to the age of modernity (Saidam, 2016).

-The educational means are deemed as intellectual and practical practices designed to improve the teaching process, raise the level of the teacher’s performance, save time and effort, and increase learner’s awareness and understanding.
-The success of the educational process depends on the teaching aids.
-Departments and ministries of education have started to encourage and support using technical aids in the teaching.
-These aids are deemed a key factor and can eliminate elements of boredom and make the class more attractive.
-The educational film is one of these most important aids (Lal and Al-Gundi, 2008).